 Revocable living trusts are popular estate planning devices because they allow you to (1) set forth your own personal desires as to who is to inherit your assets, (2) appoint a trustee to manage your assets in the event of mental incapacity, and (3) avoid probate, a lengthy, costly and public court process.

-Because of these features, trust-based estate plans can often be more desirable than will-based estate plans.
+Because of these features, trust-based estate plans can often more desirable than will-based estate plans.

 Unlike living trusts, wills only provide instructions upon your death.
 They do not provide instructions or legal authority for your executors to manage your assets during your lifetime and in the case of mental incapacity.